quozd/awesome-dotnet/README.md

 * [Side-Waffle](https://github.com/LigerShark/side-waffle) - Large collection of useful templates for Web and Desktop development.
 * [Template10](https://github.com/Windows-XAML/Template10) - Windows 10 templates with design patterns.
 * [Nucleus](https://github.com/alirizaadiyahsi/Nucleus) - Vue startup application template that uses ASP.NET Core API layered architecture at the back-end and JWT based authentication
 * [JHipster.NET](https://github.com/jhipster/jhipster-dotnetcore) JHipster blueprint for replace orginal SpringBoot Backend by asp.net core.
 The main goal generator of jhipster is showcases best practices of modern web development in java.
 So the goal of the project is to do the same in .net.
-The Frontend can be generated with angular or react and soon with blazor.
+The Frontend can be generated with angular or react and soon with blazor. -  **NOTE**: This is not affiliated with Microsoft or .NET

 ## Artificial Intelligence
 * [AIMLBot (Program#)](http://aimlbot.sourceforge.net/) - A small, fast, standards-compliant yet easily customizable implementation of an AIML (Artificial Intelligence Markup Language) based chatter bot in C#.